apply2rent/help.apply2rent.com/docs/tenant/results.md

 If your application is denied:
 1. **Ask for feedback** - Understand why you weren't selected
 2. **Don't take it personally** - Many factors influence landlord decisions
-3. **Continue applying** - Your subscription allows unlimited applications
+3. **Continue applying** - Your active payment allows unlimited applications
 4. **Address weaknesses** - Work on improving identified issues
 5. **Consider alternatives** - Different property types or locations